-Emy A. Cordano has tremendous courtroom experience helping those in relationships to get recognized by courts as married.
+Emy Cordano has tremendous courtroom experience helping those in relationships to get recognized by courts as married.
 Unions designed to help those parties get divorced and alimony established are handled by her, too.
 Common law marriages aren’t dead, although having such unions blessed by courts takes several rather easy steps.
 The process is complex, and those filing alone have been rejected due to unknown technicalities.

-Marriage is one area of family law Emy A. Cordano excels in.
+Marriage is one area of family law Emy Cordano excels in.
 Even relationships that need court recognition as marriages are still important to folks who cohabit because children feel complete when parents are ‘one’.
 Families deserve to be recognized as complete under Utah law, which is why Emy gets many cases where cohabiters want their unions formally noticed.

-Regardless why you’re wanting common law marriage in Utah, Emy A. Cordano has legal solutions for you.
+Regardless of why you’re wanting common law marriage in Utah, Emy Cordano has legal solutions for you.
 Consulting with her costs nothing, but peace of mind that your relationship is just as good as married folks is priceless.

 Emy’s the Sandy common law marriage attorney who gets results.
 Contact her today to begin the process of legally binding your relationship.